gardener/gardener/docs/extensions/extension-resources/operatingsystemconfig.md

 Gardener installs a few components onto every worker machine in order to allow it to join the shoot cluster.
 There is the `kubelet` process, some scripts for continuously checking the health of `kubelet` and `containerd`, but also configuration for log rotation, CA certificates, etc.
-You can find the complete configuration [at the components folder](../../pkg/component/extensions/operatingsystemconfig/original/components).
+You can find the complete configuration [at the components folder](../../../pkg/component/extensions/operatingsystemconfig/original/components).
 We are calling this the "original" user-data.

 ## How does Gardener bootstrap the machines?

 `gardenlet` makes use of `gardener-node-agent` to perform the bootstrapping and reconciliation of systemd units and files on the machine.
-Please refer to [this document](../concepts/node-agent.md#installation-and-bootstrapping) for a first overview.
+Please refer to [this document](../../concepts/node-agent.md#installation-and-bootstrapping) for a first overview.

 Usually, you would submit all the components you want to install onto the machine as part of the user-data during creation time.
 However, some providers do have a size limitation (around ~16KB) for that user-data.
 That's why we do not send the "original" user-data to the machine-controller-manager (who then forwards it to the provider's API).
-Instead, we only send a small "init" script that bootstrap the [`gardener-node-agent`](../concepts/node-agent.md).
+Instead, we only send a small "init" script that bootstrap the [`gardener-node-agent`](../../concepts/node-agent.md).
 It fetches the "original" content from a `Secret` and applies it on the machine directly.
 This way we can extend the "original" user-data without any size restrictions (except for the `1 MB` limit for `Secret`s).

 The high-level flow is as follows:

 1. For every worker pool `X` in the `Shoot` specification, Gardener creates a `Secret` named `cloud-config-<X>` in the `kube-system` namespace of the shoot cluster.
-The secret contains the "original" `OperatingSystemConfig` (i.e., systemd units and files for `kubelet`, etc.).
+The secret contains the "original" `OperatingSystemConfig` (i.e., systemd units and files for `kubelet`).
 1. Gardener generates a kubeconfig with minimal permissions just allowing reading these secrets.
 It is used by the `gardener-node-agent` later.
 1. Gardener provides the `gardener-node-init.sh` bash script and the machine image stated in the `Shoot` specification to the machine-controller-manager.
 1. Based on this information, the machine-controller-manager creates the VM.